Leaning on faith, Louisville mourns victims of mass shooting

 “You think about them going to the house tonight and he’s not there,” Fischer said.
 “And that’s not right.”

 Kevin Luoma, who left the bank last May to take care of his elderly father, worked with several of the victims.
-Luoma said when his father was having a hard time at the nursing home, Elliot, who would regularly visit his mother-in-law at her own nursing home, was there to answer any questions and said he’d do anything to help.
+Luoma said when his father was having a hard time at the nursing home, Elliott, who would regularly visit his mother-in-law at her own nursing home, was there to answer any questions and said he’d do anything to help.

 Luoma said Deana Eckert helped organize the annual bank celebration for Thunder Over Louisville, the fireworks kickoff event before the Kentucky Derby.
 Eckert would put together a large food spread in the conference room where the shooting occurred.